mobiledatabooks/go-workspace/README.md

 ## Working with the local copy

-This will allow us to use the new code we will write in our copy of the stringutil module instead of the version of the module in the module cache that we downloaded with the go get command.
+This will allow us to use the new code we will write in our copy of the module instead of the version of the module in the module cache that we downloaded with the go get command.

 ### 12. Add the new function.